Why Does Snapchat Says Someone Is Typing but Haven’t Opened Message

 Say someone wants to reply to a message you’ve sent.
 If that person hits the text field and the app freezes that same moment, then you might only receive one, two, or no notifications at all.
 This is one of the reasons why someone may appear to be writing you a message even though you can see that they haven’t read your message yet.

-How to Read Messages Without the Sender Getting Notified
+How to Read Messages Without Notifying the Sender

 Putting the phone into Airplane Mode after logging into your Snapchat account will allow you to read all received messages.
 But, the Airplane Mode also cuts away your ability to send or receive data.
 This means that once you open a message in Airplane Mode, the app can’t trigger the notification alert and the sender won’t know that you’ve opened the message.